gobeyondidentity/developer-docs/docs/platform-overview/authenticator-config.md

 There are two scenarios in which the Invoke URL is used:

-### Invoke URL as used for Binding a Credential
+### Invoke URL as used for Binding a Passkey

 When creating a new identity, it's possible to validate that identity using an email.
-Upon receiving the email, the user will need to click on a link to the Beyond Idantity API, which will then redirect the user to your app, where the credential binding process will take place.
+Upon receiving the email, the user will need to click on a link to the Beyond Idantity API, which will then redirect the user to your app, where the binding process will take place.
 The `invoke_url` is used here.
 The url that is used to redirect into your app will take on the following form:

 ```bash
 $invoke_url/bind?api_base_url=<api_base_url>&tenant_id=<tenant_id>&realm_id=<realm_id>&identity_id=<identity_id>&job_id=<job_id>&token=<token>